-Captain Joshua Gray Chapter was organized July 24, 1962, with Alice M. Sperl as the organizing regent.
+The Captain Joshua Gray Chapter, NSDAR, was organized July 24, 1962, with Alice M. Sperl as the organizing regent.
 Since 1961, there have been 13 regents; some serving more than one term.

-Jonathan Hatch Chapter was organized February 10, 1934, with Adelaide Rand How as the organizing regent.
+The Jonathan Hatch Chapter, NSDAR, was organized February 10, 1934, with Adelaide Rand How as the organizing regent.
 Since 1934, there have been 26 regents serving the chapter and many of them served more than one term.

-The Jonathan Hatch Chapter suffered a declining membership and in 2009 joined with the Captain Joshua Gray Chapter - now known as the Captain Joshua Gray-Jonathan Hatch Chapter.
+The Jonathan Hatch Chapter, NSDAR, joined with the Captain Joshua Gray Chapter, NSDAR, in 2009 and is now known as the Captain Joshua Gray-Jonathan Hatch Chapter.